MSI17819/Pancreatic-cancer-drugs-analysis/README.md

 [![Github Pages](https://img.shields.io/badge/github%20pages-121013?style=for-the-badge&logo=github&logoColor=white)](https://github.com/MSI17819)

 ### General information
-The Pancreatic cancer drugs analysis
+Pancreatic cancer drug analysis showed a list of FDA-approved drugs for pancreatic cancer.
+After preprocessing the dataset and visualising the molecules, we learn a better mechanism of action.
+What molecule the drug acts on.

 ### Dataset
-The dataset contains a table with each team's position, wins, losses, draws and goals.
-The table is linked to a graph where you can find the position of the team related to the number of matches played.
-Each point shows the position after matches of round 1, 2, 3 and is updated after each league round.
+The dataset contains a list of FDA-approved pancreatic cancer drugs with a smile format updated from the CheMBL database.
+Each molecule was displayed in a visual format from RDKit.
+Each molecule was then linked to a mechanism of action.
+The mechanism of action allows us to better understand the relationship of which molecule is exactly the target of our anticancer drugs.
+For example, the molecule CHEMBL481 (Irinotecan) targets CHEMBL1781, which is a single DNA topoisomerase I protein.

 ## Technology stack